Rubrasum/screeps-mark0/docs/in-depth/testing.md

 By default the test helper will create a "stub" world with a 3x3 grid of rooms with sources and controllers.
-Additionally it spawns a bot called "player" running the compiled main.js file from this repository.
+Additionally it spawns a bot called "player" running the compiled main.ts file from this repository.

 It falls on the user to properly set up preconditions using the screeps-server-mockup API.
 Importantly, most methods exposed with this API are